 Black Culture in Japan

 First I’d like to explain a bit about how black culture filters into Japan as a person who lives here.
-In the same way that most people reading this were all drawn to the fresh and new “exotic” culture that anime presented us with, many Japanese are fascinated with black culture — specifically Amerian black music, movie and fashion s.
-Sometimes Japanese imitate the physical appearance of black people in ways that might not always be viewed as appropriate in all countries, such as the Bubblegum Brothers back in the 80s…though no harm is ever intended by the Japanese.
+In the same way that most people reading this were all drawn to the fresh and new “exotic” culture that anime presented us with, many Japanese are fascinated with black culture — specifically Amerian black music, movie and fashions that they see frequently.
+Sometimes Japanese imitate the physical appearance of black people in ways that might not always be viewed as appropriate in all countries, such as the Bubblegum Brothers back in the 80s, though no harm is intended by this.

 Naturally, the various forms of black-influenced music have made a mark in Japan, and I’ve been to hip-hop clubs in Tokyo and even semi-rural Gunma that were really rocking.
-J-List’s doujinshi and game manager is a former hip-hop artist, and has some albums up on iTunes if you’re curious about what Japanese hip-hop sounds like.
+J-List’s doujinshi and game manager is a former hip-hop artist, and every once in a while we’d get an order from a customer who knew his music from his rapping days.
+What a cool world we live in!

 Is There a Connection Between GALs and Black Culture?